Want to treat the kids without breaking the bank? Check out these budget-friendly days out for the whole gang in Leeds.

 Hope Pastures is a wonderful horse, donkey and pony sanctuary tucked away in Weetwood.
 You can bring the kids to visit the paddocks for free, where the rescue animals will be playing in the fields.
 For the truly horse-obsessed, check out their pony pampering sessions.
 The little ones will meet the sanctuary’s friendliest residents, then get hands-on with grooming.
-All they ask for is a £5 donation to the rehabilitation centre to help them continue their good work.
+Donations to the rehabilitation centre are voluntary, but very much welcome, as it will help them continue their good work.

 St Aidan’s Nature Reserve

 Round up the kids, pull on their wellies and head to St Aidan’s for a cheap family day out in the great outdoors.
 It’s a stunning 400-hectare RSPB nature reserve and there are loads of fantastic walks you can do, from the woodland Lowther Loop to the picturesque and pushchair-friendly Bowers Lake.
 There will be plenty of muddy puddles to splash in along the way and keep your eyes peeled for all the cool birds hiding in the reeds and trees.
 There’s often sightings of bitterns, skylarks, harriers and short-eared owls.

 St Aidan’s Nature Park, Allerton Bywater, Leeds, West Yorkshire, LS26 8DD.
 Walk-ins are welcome.